Cephelo/backpacktf-notifier/README.md

 Select the file titled ".env"

 ### 7. Adding required Discord info
-Navigate back to the "Bot" tab on the left sidebar.
+Navigate back to the "Bot" tab on the left sidebar, like in Step 4.

 Copy your TOKEN, which can be seen under the bot's username.
 If you only see a "Reset Token" button, click it and copy the token that shows up.
 Do not share this token anywhere else.

 Paste the TOKEN into the "DISCORD_BOT_TOKEN" field in the .env file you should see in VSCode's File Explorer.
 If you ever reset your Bot Token, you'll need to update it here too.

 Go to Discord and copy your User ID by right-clicking your profile picture.
-If you don't see this option, emable "Developer Mode" in your Discord Settings.
+If you don't see this option, enable "Developer Mode" in your Discord Settings.

 Paste your User ID into the "YOUR_DISCORD_USER_ID" field in the .env file.

+Go to Discord and copy the Server ID by right-clicking the server's icon.
+Paste the Server ID into the "YOUR_DISCORD_SERVER_ID" field in the .env file.

 ### 8. Adding your backpack.tf user token
 Go to https://backpack.tf/connections and copy your User Token.
 Do not share this token anywhere else.